stevens68/twixtbot-ui/README.md

 #### Tab *Player 1 / 2*

-- *color*:  choose you favorite colors for the players (default: red / black)
+- *color*:  choose your favorite colors for the players (default: red / black)
 - *name*: chose your favorite player names (default: Tom / Jerry)
 - *auto move*: if true, the bot makes a move autmatically (default: false)
 - *random rotation*: if true, the bot randomly chooses one of the four equivalent boards (rotation / mirroring) for evaluation (default: false)